-Not A Random Attack: New Details Emerge From Investigation Of Slain NPR Journalists
+Not a random attack: New details emerge from investigation of slain NPR journalists

 Journalists David Gilkey and Zabihullah Tamanna were killed on the road to Marjah, Afghanistan, last year during a reporting trip.
-Isabel Seliger for NPR hide caption Journalists David Gilkey and Zabihullah Tamanna were killed on the road to Marjah, Afghanistan, last year during a reporting trip.
+Isabel Seliger for NPR NPR journalists David Gilkey and Zabihullah Tamanna died a year ago this week, ambushed on a remote road in southern Afghanistan while on a reporting assignment traveling with the Afghan National Army.

 Discussions